rangalo/ai-agents/agent-without-framework/README.md

     - `05_chat_method.py`: Implements the `chat` method for the agent.
     - `06_interactive_chat.py`: Implements the interactive chat mode.
     - `07_adding_personality.py`: Adds a personality to the agent.
-- `requirements.txt`: A file containing the project's dependencies.
+- `pyproject.toml`: A file containing the project's dependencies.
 - `README.md`: This file.

 ## How It Works